justinmelnick/justinmelnick.github.io/_pages/publications.md

       [[manuscript]](https://justinmelnick.github.io/assets/pdf/exit 1-30.pdf)

 3. Melnick, Justin.
-International Climate Change Mitigation, Information Dissemination, and Domestic Politics.  _(in progress)_
+International Climate Change Mitigation, Information Dissemination, and Domestic Politics.

 <h3>works in progress</h3>

 1. Melnick, Justin.
-The Domestic Political Consequences of Free Allowances in the European Union’s Emissions Trading System. _(in progress)_
+The Domestic Political Consequences of Free Allowances in the European Union’s Emissions Trading System.

 2. Conevska, Aleksandra and Justin Melnick.
-Policy Interventions as Experimental Treatments: Applications to Climate Politics. _(in progress)_
+Policy Interventions as Experimental Treatments: Applications to Climate Politics.

 3. Melnick, Justin and Alastair Smith.
-Shaming Paris: A Political Economy of Climate Commitments. _(in progress)_
+Shaming Paris: A Political Economy of Climate Commitments.

 4. Castillo-Quintana, Martin and Justin Melnick.
-A Theory of the Consequences of Private Military Companies.  _(in progress)_
+A Theory of the Consequences of Private Military Companies.

 <h3>other writing</h3>